 Acadian uses a highly structured and disciplined process in the management of client portfolios, which enables us to offer customized portfolios with tailored risk control, guideline, benchmark, and constraints characteristics.
 All aspects of the client's mandate are identified at the inception of the account and encoded, where possible, into Acadian's portfolio management and compliance software, ensuring that client objectives will be automatically embodied in the initial portfolio and in all subsequent rebalancings.
-In addition, portfolios are manually reviewed by the Portfolio Management and Portfolio Construction teams prior to each rebalance, as described below.
+In addition, portfolios are manually reviewed by the investment team prior to each rebalance, as described below.
 Finally, automated pre and post-trade compliance checks and daily reviews are performed by members of our Compliance team.